Institute for Juvenile Research: 1917 - The State of Illinois takes over funding of the JPI

-In 1917, these women convinced the State of Illinois to take over the funding for the Institute (JPI, and in 1920, Illinois createds the Department of Public Welfare and changed the name of JPI to the Institute for Juvenile Research (IJR).
+In 1917, these women convinced the State of Illinois to take over the funding for the institute (JPI, and in 1920, Illinois created the Department of Public Welfare and changed the name of JPI to the Institute for Juvenile Research (IJR)).
 IJR's goal was to develop an understanding of the causes of behavioral disturbances in youth by doing research and providing service to delinquent youth while also developing strategies to prevent delinquency.
 IJR researchers Shaw and McKay [9] noted delinquency was less due to biological, ethnic, or cultural factors and more due to social disruption eroding formal and informal social control in specific transitional neighborhoods ("delinquency areas") in a city.
 In an effort to prevent delinquency the Chicago Area Project was born, designed to create social fabric in "delinquency areas."

 Directors

 Notable directors of IJR were Drs.
 Franz Alexander known for his work on Psychosomatic Medicine, short-term psychotherapy, and the corrective emotional experience Julius B. Richmond, M.D. a pediatrician who would later develop Head Start and served as Surgeon General of the United States under President Jimmy Carter, and Dr. Carl Bell (physician) who worked with President William Clinton cabinet members Janet Reno, Donna Shalala and David Satcher on issues of the violence against women act and youth violence.